..

 Above REALISTIC STA-2200 was re-engineered by RadioShack from a mid-market Lo-D/ Hitachi MOSFET amplifier with a tuner, reckoned inferior to top flight Shack receivers and seen left the tuner has a few chips, one of them a SANYO, suggesting descent from older Fort Worth tricked-out receiver know-how and using ELNA caps.
 The AKAI chassis may develop hum from loose screws as did the CARVER MXR-150.

-thin in cabinet depth OPTIMUS 27 of the REALISTIC STA-2200 above, was based on a 1970s British Boothroyd Stuart speaker, the now little known, Meridian M1 Active.
-The receiver also suited a later edition of MACH ONE, named after the exclusive Ford car from the early 1970s, and the OPTIMUS T-100.
-The 27 features a distinctive SONY acoustic lens on their dome tweeter, not appearing in hard dome until the later 1980s.
+>> Thin in cabinet depth is OPTIMUS 27 of the Hitachi Power MOSFET REALISTIC STA-2200 above, based on 1970s British Boothroyd Stuart Meridian M1 Active, the 2200 also suits a later edition of MACH ONE, named after the exclusive Ford car from the early 1970s, and the OPTIMUS T-100.
 In 1995 Italian Simitel made a similar speaker called the Nightingale Concentus.
-27 Woofer and Auxiliary Bass Radiator are SONY, the front panel and STA-2200 chassis by AKAI, a leading seller in New York where the STA-2200 in grey trim (as opposed to the gold up page) would've reached out to harman/kardon buyers.
-Use of clamps to hold the 27 drivers is reminiscent of the European imported Peerless speakers of Bang & Olufsen.
+STA-2200 chassis is by AKAI, a leading seller in New York where the STA-2200 in grey trim would've reached out to harman/kardon buyers.
+Use of clamps to hold the 27 drivers is reminiscent of European imported Peerless speakers of Bang & Olufsen.
+Below, a rare closeup of the first REALISTIC 40-1281 dome squawker SONY tools up to rival Boothroyd-Stuart's M1 Active speaker and Optimus-27>> copies in a 2-way system also by SONY with similar acoustic lens tweeter.

-Right, stud diodes for sound quality in the high end Soviet Корвет 048 power amplifier thought a world best for components, interesting that the much older British Empire RT-VC Viscount III for the EMI 13 x 8: 92390CR has them.
-Soviet round transformer shielding ring unlike the tubes below.
+>>Stud diodes for sound quality in the high end Soviet Корвет 048 power amplifier thought a world best for components, interesting the much older British Empire RT-VC Viscount III for the EMI 13 x 8: 92390CR has them.
+Soviet round transformer shielding ring, the STA-2100 below with a potted can.
 Metal stud diodes cost 25x the plastic bodied equivalent but standard, asbestos resin Bakelite boards are seen.

 REALISTIC STA-2100D right, was a conventional laminated transformer version of the NEC A-820E's round transformer STA-2100 giving the 1974 year TRIO KA-8006 sound a claimed extra fifty more watts per channel.
 Dolby FM sought to cancel hiss better than SANYO LA2100 noise canceller chips becoming a failed program that Dolby Labs had abandoned before launch.